glebtsereteli/GMRoomLoader/docs/pages/api/roomLoader/loading.md

 Loads a tilemap from the given room and source layer at the given coordinates.
 The tilemap is created on the target layer at an optional origin, with optional :Mirroring:, :Flipping:, :Rotation: and :Tileset:.

-Angle is wrapped around 360 degrees and snapped to a 90-degree increment.
+Angle is wrapped around 360° and snapped to a 90° increment.

 ::: info Custom Tilesets
 The optional `[tileset]` parameter can be especially useful for loading: